Taught course

 Cultural heritage offers a sense of identity, helps maintain social diversity, cohesion, and intercultural dialogue, and forms part of our basic right to participate in cultural life.
 Data Science techniques are playing an increasing role in this sector, helping practitioners to monitor and protect heritage assets such as archaeological sites, present information to the public and critically assess the role of heritage in contemporary debates.

 From personalised medicine, to smart cities and sustainable solutions, data science is building a better world.
 At the same time, developments in technology have made the field of data science more accessible than ever, creating new opportunities to gain insight into the interactions between people and their natural and cultural environments.
-This has led to a significant increase in demand for skilled data scientists, and this demand is predicted to further grow.
+This has led to a significant increase in demand for skilled data scientists.

 Drawing on this, we have created the Master of Data Science (Heritage), a conversion course that equips you with the skills to generate, access, clean, analyse and visualise data, opening a future in data science even if your first degree is in a non-quantitative subject.
 It is likely to appeal to archaeologists, anthropologists, curators, and historians who want to learn how to use the data produced in modern research, industry and government contexts to manage heritage resources and spatio-temporal information flows.